ForPechaDocker/Pecha.org/doc/work_log/lungsang_log.md

 - Discussed upcoming work and added some new work in phases of pecha.org presentation

 Self work :
-- ent through the new apiV3 script (no documentation)
+- went through the new apiV3 script (there is no documentation)

 ### Challenges faced
 - none